 prescribed means prescribed by a local law or, if the alleged offence is against a regulation, prescribed by regulations or by a local law.

 9.16.
-Giving a notice
+Notice, giving of to alleged offender

 (1) An authorised person who has reason to believe that a person has committed a prescribed offence against a regulation or local law made under this Act may, within 28 days after the alleged offence is believed to have been committed, give an infringement notice to the alleged offender.